rahulDNS/chuchila/README.md

 ## 💬 Final Note

-This isn't just a game for us — it's a weekend ritual full of banter, food, and memories.
+This isn't just a game for us — it's a weekend ritual full of banter, beer,  food, and memories.
 Hope you enjoy playing Chuchila with your friends too!
 CHEERS

 —